 Rustic plank: Give life to an old plank by having guests sign the wood.
 This rustic display can then be turned into shabby chic decor for your home.

 Wine bottle: Grab a bottle of wine from your wedding bar or display a fancy vintage bottle for guests to sign their names in gold ink.

 Rolodex: Save all of your guests’ important contact information in one place by having them fill out contact cards and placing them in a rolodex.

 Your sentimental keepsake can also be a fun activity for guests at your wedding ceremony and reception.
-Here are some entertaining and interactive wedding guest book ideas:
+Here are some entertaining and interactive unique guest book ideas: